fkinoshita/fkinoshita.github.io/content/_index.md

 ## **Abstract**

 I'm Felipe Kinoshita.
 I contribute to open-source software and participate on the <a href="https://www.gnome.org" target="_blank" rel="me">GNOME</a> community.
-I'm interest in a variety of different topics, including mathematics, programming languages, virtual machines,
+I'm interested in a variety of different topics, including mathematics, programming languages, virtual machines,
 <a href="https://wiki.xxiivv.com/site/permacomputing.html" target="_blank">permacomputing</a>, linguistics, and many more.

 </div>